 He was alive!

 But I should have known everything would be ok with Harry as my guardian angel.

-That sweet smell once again overcame me, like a never ending horizon of roses, a river of the sweetest honey, his smell, I can smell it now.
+That sweet smell once again overcame me.
+Like a never ending horizon of roses, a river of the sweetest honey, his smell, I can smell it now.

 — Story told in honour of Harry and Oliver, who will forever be my baby boys.